mjpernot/mysql-failover/README.md

 # Classification (U)

 # Description:
-  This program is used to conduct replication failover in a MySQL replica set, to include switching the best slave to master and selecting a specific slave to become master.
+  Used to conduct replication failover in a MySQL replica set, to include switching the best slave to master and selecting a specific slave to become master.

-##  This README file is broken down into the following sections:
+###  This README file is broken down into the following sections:
   * Features
   * Prerequisites
   * Installation